newscorp-ghfb/cloud-custodian/README.md

    - aws - divide into small batches when getting EBS resource

+4. manager

+   - aws - add c7n_resource_type_id to resource response

-4. notify action
+5. notify action

-   - aws - prepare iam-saml-provider for notify
+   - aws - prepare iam-saml-provider for notify and more important for security hub

-5. policy
+6. policy

    - aws - introduce tag:custodian-policy as a version to avoid massive re-deployments
    - aws - support `metrics` keyword in policy to reduce the cost of custom metrics
+   - policy - rename property comments to title

+7. security hub

+   - aws-finding - support Id param and auto-gen value: filter finding support Id param; generate id with policy name instead of policy data; generate the finding ID for those resources do not support tags

-6. service quota resource
+8. service quota resource

    - service quota - bugfix TooManyRequestsException when calling the ListServices in us-east-1
    - service quota - bugfix usage-metric requests more than 1440 data points

-7. tag action
+9.  tag action

    - aws - support marking missing resource when copy related tag
    - aws - ec2 - add property 'delete' to rename-tag to achieve copy-tag effect

-8. value filter
+11. value filter

    - filter value - support GCP labelisation when extracting content from value_from
    - normalise value_type apply to keys in value_from.expr